The Legend of Holly Claus: Reception

 The Legend of Holly Claus was a New York Times best seller.
-It holds 4.2 stars on Goodreads and a Quill Award nominee for best book of the year 2005.
+It was a Quill Award nominee for best book of the year 2005.

 Adaptations

 In 2007, El Paso, Texas hosted a Christmas event in which children were invited to write their dreams on paper snowflakes and hang them on the “Holly DreamTree.”

 In 2005, the post office assigned The Land of Immortals its own zip code, 90209–1225.
 Children could send mail to Holly by addressing their letter to “Holly Claus, The Royal Palace, The City of Forever, The Land of the Immortals."
 Ryan replied to the letters from the perspective of Holly Claus.

 Holly Claus was the cover feature on INKct Magazine's December 2020 issue.
 Both INKct and WestView Magazine ran Holly Claus Valentine's Day features in February 2021, and WestView Magazine has run a Holly Claus Christmas feature every holiday season since 2020.
 All features have been adapted from scenes in the original novel.

 A Washington State ballet company workshopped Holly Claus: The Ballet of Dreams in 2015.
 The libretto was written by Brittney Ryan, and the production was directed and choreographed by Idalee Hutson-Fish..
-As of 2020, film composer Laurent Eyquem was composing an original score to accompany a planned revival of the ballet.

 According to the official website for The Legend of Holly Claus, talks are progressing for a potential animated feature.